BlackSky Technology Inc. (BKSY): Skating on Thin Ice? We Know the Answer

 Lake Street gave a rating of “Buy” to BKSY, setting the target price at $6 in the report published on July 26th of the current year.

-During the last 5 trading sessions, BKSY rose by +18.13%, which changed the moving average for the period of 200-days by -19.20% in comparison to the 20-day moving average, which settled at $1.80.
-In addition, BlackSky Technology Inc. saw -55.01% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BKSY fell by -22.69%, which changed the moving average for the period of 200-days by -20.85% in comparison to the 20-day moving average, which settled at $1.8125.
+In addition, BlackSky Technology Inc. saw -62.81% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading